-As described in more detail below, the protocol statisticians are responsible for development of a statistical analysis plan (SAP); for studies with pharmacokinetics (PK) data as part of the primary and secondary outcome measures, the protocol pharmacologist(s) is responsible for development of a PK SAP.
-These SAPs are used to coordinate the submission of data to ClinicalTrials.gov; in addition, the statisticians and pharmacologists are responsible for development of a PK results submission plan for ClinicalTrials.gov.
-The statisticians provide a template to the pharmacologists for submission of the PK results to the Statistical and Data Analysis Center (SDAC) for entry in ClinicalTrials.gov.
-The PK results submission plan should be discussed when the SAP is developed and completed soon after.
+As described in more detail below, the protocol statisticians are responsible for the development of a primary Statistical Analysis Plan (SAP); for studies with pharmacokinetics (PK) data as part of the primary and secondary outcome measures, the protocol pharmacologist(s) is responsible for development of a PK SAP.
+These SAPs are used to coordinate the submission of data to ClinicalTrials.gov.

+In addition, the statisticians and pharmacologists are responsible for development of a PK results submission plan for ClinicalTrials.gov.
+The statisticians provide a template to the pharmacologists for submission of the PK results to the Statistical and Data Analysis Center (SDAC) for entry into ClinicalTrials.gov.
+The PK results submission plan should be discussed when the primary SAP is developed and completed soon after.